Remembrance at Bright Horizons

 Our Bumpers Nursery in Derby said ‘thank you’ to our soldiers by sitting quietly for 2 minutes and held poppies that they had made.

-At our Englefield Green in Surrey, children made some poppy biscuits to commemorate Remembrance Day
+At our nursery in Englefield Green, children made some poppy biscuits to commemorate Remembrance Day

 Our Chiswick Park Nursery enjoyed drawing and decorating their own poppies using different materials like tissue paper, glitter and lolly sticks.